California passes 25,000 deaths, finds 3 more variant cases

 Los Angeles County, which has a quarter of the state’s 40 million residents, has had 40% of the deaths in California, the third state to reach the 25,000 death count.
 New York has had nearly 38,000 deaths, and Texas has had more than 27,000, according to a tally by Johns Hopkins University.

-At least two of the men hadn’t traveled outside of the country and none had “any known interaction with each other,” the county said.
+At least two of the men in San Diego County hadn’t traveled outside of the country and none had “any known interaction with each other,” the county said.
 Officials believed many more cases will surface.

 San Diego County also reported a record high number of new deaths in a single day at 62, well over the previous record of 39 reported only a week earlier.

-Note: This story has been corrected to show that 25,000 coronavirus deaths were reported Thursday, not Friday, and that the San Diego man with the new variant of COVID-19 is 30 years old, not 20.